• Greyhound

 SOLD

-This painting is mounted and presented in a light wood frame, behind glass.
+This oil on board is housed in a red painted wood frame.
 Both painting and frame are in excellent condition.

 We take great care in ensuring our listings are accurate and true to life.
 To read reviews by customers who have recently purchased artworks from us, click here.